Sofia today: Half the city blocked for EU guests

 Even Sofia residents who live around the NDK will be in trouble.
 They will hardly be able to approach their homes by car.
 And if they try to walk home, they might have to take long deviations and answer police questions.

-Apart from all of the above, police will have to deal with a total of nine protests in Sofia.
-Two of those were actually organised by their own police union.
+Apart from all of the above, police will have to deal with a total of seven protests in Sofia.
+Two additional ones were actually organised by their own police union, but called off when the unions were promised a hefty pay raise.

 Drones are banned from both the city centre and the area around Sofia Airport.
 The authorities say that if they see any drones flying around they will “land them with special devices”.